sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

     gen_cert.sh some_client
 ```

-### For Users
+### For The User

-To use this service, user should get authorized from the playground's maintainer.
+To use this service, the user should get authorized from the playground's maintainer.
 In detail, user should get `ca.crt`, `client.key` and the `client.crt` file from
 the maintainer and keep them in some very-safe place.
-Also the user should ask
+Also, the user should ask
 the maintainer for the sqlflow server address and the sqlflow playground server
 address.
-Then, user will install Jupyter Notebook and the SQLFlow plugin package
+Then, the user will install Jupyter Notebook and the SQLFlow plugin package
 and do some configuration.
 Finally, the user can experience SQLFlow in his Jupyter
 Notebook.